12 Dos and Don'ts of Keeping Chickens

-This we have put together from the most common questions we receive on our Help and Advice telephone line, call 01300 345229.
+This we have put together from the most common questions we receive on our Advice line.

 DO collect eggs regularly to avoid egg eating and broodiness, at least twice a day if you can.